ska-telescope/tango-example/README.md

 functional or integration with real devices

-simple device with pogo
+simple device with pogo *
+polling mechanism *

-async and sync command call to device polling mechanism periodic, user and archive events serialization model (at least default and no serial model) forwarded attributes
+periodic, user and archive events

+serialization model (at least default and no serial model)

+forwarded attributes
+async and sync command call to device